deoxys-crypto/deoxys-tbc/draft-irtf-cfrg-deoxys-tbc.md

 ### Deoxys-AE3

-In the nonce-respecting scenario, the probability to break confidentiality and integrity is roughly D/2^121+T/2^121, where D is the number of processed data blocks and T is the amount of offline computations.
+In the nonce-respecting scenario, the probability to break confidentiality and integrity is roughly T/2^121 + D/2^121, where T is the amount of offline computations and D is the number of processed data blocks.
 The security guarantees depend on the underlying TBC being secure against chosen-tweakey attacks.
 Thus, it is safe to use Deoxys-AE3 with Deoxys-TBC-384.
 On the other hand, if Deoxys-AE3 is used with a TBC that is not chosen-tweakey secure (e.g., see Appendix B in \[[BGPPS19](BGPPS19)\]), the security guarantees vanish.

-For a certain message encrypted by a certain nonce, confidentiality disappears if this nonce got reused, while the probability to break integrity remains roughly D/2^121+T/2^121.
-However, when nonces are reused, the probability to break confidentiality (as well as integrity) of messages encrypted by unique (i.e., non-reused) nonces remains roughly D/2^121+T/2^121.
+For a certain message encrypted by a certain nonce, confidentiality disappears if this nonce got reused, while the probability to break integrity remains roughly T/2^121 + D/2^121.
+However, when nonces are reused, the probability to break confidentiality (as well as integrity) of messages encrypted by unique (i.e., non-reused) nonces remains roughly T/2^121 + D/2^121.

 ## Deoxys-TBC